NCI-GDC/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

     * A ProteinPaint plot launched from OncoMatrix and Gene Expression Clustering does not observe the current cohort and displays mutated cases for all GDC
 * In the __Gene Expression Clustering__ tool, if any part of the dendrogram is selected and the current cohort is modified, then the new dendrogram will render with scattered subtrees selected.
 * The "A" in the Allele Summary text is cut off in the __Sequence Reads__ tool.
-* __Quick Search__ may not display results if the the same search input is applied twice quickly.
+* __Quick Search__ may not display results if the same search input is applied twice quickly.
 As a workaround, temporarily change the input before reentering the intended search. <!--SV-2410-->
 * Filters related to numeric values may display a smaller number than what the user entered within the __Cohort Builder__.
 This is a visual issue and does not affect the filters applied to the cohort. <!--SV-2383-->
 * When the __Cohort Comparison__ tool is loading, the loading spinner may be displayed above the other areas of the Analysis Center. <!--SV-2360-->
 * The __Repository__ tool may display an incorrect file size total of 0 bytes when filtering is applied within the tool and the active cohort contains Available Data filters. <!--SV-2376-->